 - Annex 2 – IHC List of Tariffs

 - Annex 3 – List of Fines & Penalties

 Economic Substance Regulations (“ESR”)

-While it is each IHC Members’ responsibility to evaluate their obligations under the ESR, determine whether it conducts a Relevant Activity and ensure compliance with the regulations, the IHC will provide support in general enquiries can reach out to email@example.com or you can call us on +9714 5776308.
+While it is each IHC Members’ responsibility to evaluate their obligations under the ESR, determine whether it conducts a Relevant Activity, and ensure compliance with the regulations, the IHC will provide support to general enquiries addressed to email@example.com or on +9714 5776308.

 Click to download:

 Anti Money Laundering and combat of terrorism financing (AMLCFT) laws and regulations: